HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 Q: I lead a peasant army in an impoverished third-world country.
 I cannot afford laser rangefinders or even new rifles.
 (I buy mismatched secondhand deer rifles at American gun shows.)
 My troops cannot speak English or evaluate even simple mathematical formulas.
 None of them know how long a yard is.
 For that matter, most of them are a bit hazy on how long a meter is.
 Can the Aguilar System help me train them?

 A: Absolutely!
 The Aguilar System works for any non-magnum deer rifle, so it is not necessary to have matched rifles.
-BSA scopes with mil-dot reticules are inexpensive and can be purchased on the internet.
+Hawke HK 4034 scopes with mil-dot reticules are inexpensive and can be purchased on the internet.
 All Western scopes have dials calibrated in fractions of minutes of angle.
-If you use Eastern scopes with dials calibrated in tenths of a mill, my system will work for holdover but not windage.
+If you use Eastern scopes with dials calibrated in tenths of a mil, my system will work for holdover but not windage.

 No familiarity with yards or meters is required, as the snipers will directly convert the apparent size of an object (in mills) into holdover (in mills) without ever learning the distance to the target, in any measuring system.
 The officer who zeroes the rifles must be able to measure 300 yards, however, though pacing off 324 strides (350 strides if he’s under 1.6m tall) on level ground is close enough.
 If he is sighting the rifles in at a 300-meter range, he should have them hit six centimeters below the point of aim.